 Biomedical Skills 2 further develops key academic literacy, practical and quantitative skills which are required for practicing biomedical scientists.
 The unit provides opportunities to apply these skills through collaborative work, development of teamwork skills, effective interpersonal skills and scientific communication.
 This unit is designed to expand students' knowledge of important skills and competencies, including studies in quantitative data analysis and biostatistics, foundational biomedical physics, and health bioinnovation that provide a strong foundation for continuing studies in the broad range of biomedical disciplines and related health areas.

 The human body is very responsive to its environment, both in terms of genetic cues during embryological development and hormonal and mechanical signals during post-natal ageing.
 This unit will explore a number of key embryological processes where tissue patterning results in the formation of the nervous, muscular, skeletal and cardiovascular organ systems, and provides the foundational understanding of the mechanisms responsible for anatomical variability in the human body.
-Furthermore the ability of tissues to adapt to their environment will be discussed through development of an understanding of tissue biomechanics and the effects of trauma and ageing on the human body; where you will have the opportunity to design, implement and analyse experimental data in a bone strength research project.
+Furthermore the ability of tissues to adapt to their environment will be discussed by building understanding of tissue biomechanics and the effects of trauma and ageing on the human body; where you will have the opportunity to design, implement and analyse experimental data in a bone strength research project.
 This developmental unit builds on foundational knowledge gained in first year anatomy and provides keystone knowledge and skills to advance into further units in Anatomical Sciences.

 An appreciation of how the human body works is an important prerequisite to understanding the basis of health, disease, diagnostic technologies and treatment strategies.
 This unit deals specifically with the physiological systems that are responsible for the maintenance of health in humans.
 It therefore provides a useful frame of reference for students enrolled in biomedical science, pharmacy, human movement science, nutrition science, nutrition and dietetics or any of the biological science majors.
-In the course of the semester students will investigate half the systems that constitute the human body (with the remainder dealt with in the second semester unit Medical Physiology 2 [LQB488]).
+In the course of the semester you will investigate half the systems that constitute the human body with the remainder dealt with in the second semester unit Medical Physiology 2 (LQB488).

 A detailed knowledge and understanding of regional and cross-sectional anatomy is a basic requirement for radiation therapists working in clinical and diagnostic settings to excel in their performance in radiotherapeutic procedures.
 This unit exposes the student to the theoretical and practical concepts of the anatomical regions of the human body.
 These regions include the head, neck, back, thorax, abdomen, pelvis and perineum, with a focus on the lympathic system.